Lawmakers use costs to rebuff records requests

 Plotkin asked nearly every member of the Joint Finance Committee for correspondence they had received from Wisconsin residents about education funding.

-All of the legislators Plotkin contacted provided responsive records for free.
-All, that is, except one: state Rep. John Nygren (R-Marinette), the panel’s co-chair, wanted Plotkin to pay $100.41 for location costs.
+All the legislators Plotkin contacted provided responsive records for free.
+All, that is, except one: state Rep. John Nygren (R-Marinette), the panel’s co-chairman, wanted Plotkin to pay $100.41 for location costs.

 To Plotkin, this was a nonstarter.